 Brian M. Deevy - has been a director of Liberty Media Corporation since June 2015.
 He previously served as the head of Royal Bank of Canada (RBC) Capital Markets’ Communications, Media & Entertainment (CME) Group.
 Mr. Deevy was responsible for strategic development of the CME Group’s business, which included mergers & acquisitions, private equity and debt capital formation, and financial advisory engagements.
 He also served as Chairman and Chief Executive Officer of Daniels & Associates, the investment banking firm that provided financial advisory services to the communications industry until it was acquired by RBC in 2007.
 Prior to joining Daniels & Associates, RBC Daniels’ predecessor, Mr. Deevy was with Continental Illinois National Bank.
 Mr. Deevy also currently serves as a director of Ascent Capital Group, Inc.

-Prior to joining Liberty in 2005, Maffei served as President and CFO of Oracle, Chairman, President and CEO of 360networks, CFO of Microsoft, and Chairman of the Board of Expedia.
-Previously, he has been a Director of Barnes & Noble, Citrix, DIRECTV, Dorling Kindersley, Electronic Arts, and Starbucks Coffee.
+Prior to joining Liberty in 2005, Maffei served as President and CFO of Oracle, Chairman, President and CEO of 360networks, CFO of Microsoft and Chairman of the Board of Expedia.
+Previously, he was a director of Barnes & Noble, Citrix, DIRECTV, Dorling Kindersley, Electronic Arts and Starbucks Coffee.

 Maffei is a member of the Board of Trustees of Dartmouth College and Council on Foreign Relations.
 He previously served as President of the Board of Trustees of the Seattle Public Library.

-He has an MBA from Harvard Business School, where he was a Baker Scholar, and an AB from Dartmouth College.
+He has a Master of Business Administration from Harvard Business School, where he was a Baker Scholar, and a Bachelor of Arts degree from Dartmouth College.